 Prior to his position in Manitoba, Serratore was the head coach at the University of Denver from 1990-1994.
 During that time, he led the Pioneers to a 49-91-9 record in four seasons and is credited with rebuilding a struggling Pioneer program.
 In 1995 and 1997, Pioneer teams which were recruited during his tenure made two NCAA final eight appearances and placed third in the WCHA.

-Serratore attended Western Michigan University from 1977-79 before earning his bachelor's degree in physical education from Bemidji State University in 1982.
+Serratore attended Western Michigan University from 1977-79 before earning his bachelor’s degree in physical education from Bemidji State University in 1982.
 He lettered four years in hockey at the two schools playing goalie.
-He then earned a master's degree in athletic administration/physical education from North Dakota in 1994.
-He played two seasons for the St. Paul Vulcans (USHL) from 1975-77 and had a brief stint with the Nashville South Stars (Central Hockey League) in 1982.
+He then earned a master’s degree in athletic administration/physical education from North Dakota in 1994.
+He played two seasons for the St. Paul Vulcans (USHL) from 1975-77, winning both the Anderson Cup and Clark Cup, and had a brief stint with the Nashville South Stars (Central Hockey League) in 1982.

 The native of Coleraine, Minn., is no stranger to coaching at the Olympic development level.
 In August 2003, Serratore was the head coach of the United States Under-17 Team that won the gold medal at the Five Nations Tournament in Prievizda, Slovakia.
 He has coached at two USA Hockey Olympic Sports Festivals and has been the coach of the USA Hockey Development Program since 1985.
 In 1993, he coached the West team to the silver medal at the U.S. Olympic Sports Festival in San Antonio, Texas.

-Serratore, 57, is married to the former Carol Samec of St. Paul, Minn.
-They have four children, twin boys Thomas and Timothy (25) and two daughters, Carly, a 2013 Academy graduate, (24) and Carina (19).
+Serratore, 59, is married to the former Carol Samec of St. Paul, Minn.
+They have four children, twin boys Tom and Tim (27) and two daughters, Carly (26), a 2013 Academy graduate, and Carina (21).